shikijs/shiki/docs/guide/regex-engines.md

 })
 ```

-If you are not using the custom grammars that requires transpilation, you can use the `createJavaScriptRawEngine` to skip the transpilation step further reducing bundle size.
+If you are not using custom grammars that require transpilation, you can use `createJavaScriptRawEngine` to skip the transpilation step, further reducing bundle size.

-If you are using [`shiki-codegen`](/packages/codegen), you can generate the pre-compiled languages with the `--precompiled` and `--engine=javascript-raw` flags.
+If you are using [`shiki-codegen`](/packages/codegen), you can generate pre-compiled languages with the `--precompiled` and `--engine=javascript-raw` flags.